dannyfritz/moody/README.md

 ```

 ### moody.push(state, ...)
 Add a new state to the top of the stack.
 Any additional args are passed to the new state's enter callback.
+The previous state will have its pause callback called.
 ``` js
 var state = {
   enter: function(name) {